The French Revolution (The Reign of Terror) 1789-1799

 1792: War breaks out between Prussia and Austria!
 The Revolution back home in France takes a turn for the worse: The September Massacre – 1600 prisoners are slaughtered by crazed revolutionaries.
 Many are given quick, biased show-trials before being hanged, or worse.
 Enemies of the revolution are made an example of.
 Criminals and aristocrats alike are killed without mercy.

 A noble woman, Charlotte Corday, eventually got sick of all the death and destruction brought about by Jean-Paul Marat’s poisonous words.
 So with a concealed knife she set about silencing him.
 Charlotte shanked Marat (in the bathtub, mob-style) with hopes of bringing peace to her country.
-Seeing as he was praised as a martyr on par with Jesus, while the bloodshed only increased, things didn’t work out that way.
+Unfortunately, things didn’t work out that way – seeing as he was praised as a martyr, while the bloodshed only increased.

 Eat This: Guillotine Cuisine!

-Speaking of bloodshed… There was A LOT of it going on, which was not only work, but created quite a mess.
+Speaking of bloodshed… There was A LOT of it going around, which was not only work, but (as you can imagine) created quite a mess.
 The French janitors were tired of mopping up crimson streets.
 Turns out, Dr. Joseph Ignace Guillotin had just the invention to streamline the whole mass execution process.
 His shiny new killing machine was christened, ‘The Guillotine’!

 The Guillotine was created as a ‘humane’ form of decapitation.
 I can only imagine Doctor Guillotine giving a demonstration like a day time TV commercial, “It’s quick, efficient, (effortless), and ‘painless’!”
 CHOP!
 (Thud.)
 The Guillotine was placed in the center of a town square in Paris, for all to see.
 This unsanitary death-dealing device soon became the bloody symbol of the French Revolution, with a name that evokes a cross between a pro-wrestler and a death-metal band: “The Nation’s Razor”!!